LeoDoesCoding/Maze-Generator-and-Solver/README.md

 **Advantages**
  - Mazes *always* have a path from start to end.
- - Very maze-like, with dead ends and a rather full layout (not that there is a quantifiable standard for this, that I am aware of).
+ - Usually generates rather full layout (not that I have yet established a quantifiale standard for this).

 **Drawbacks**
- - High iteration count as there are lots of unusable collisions, thus generation is slow.
- - On average, the start->destination path is a fairly direct diagonal.
- - Sometimes draws some unfortunate patterns (sorry about that).
+ - Due to heavy reliance on RNG with no bias:
+    - Probabilistic non-terminating.
+    - A lot of invalid moves.
+    - Maze complexity has no garuntee.

+I appologies if the generator draws unfortunate patterns.